Get started

 Inflation is the rate of increase in the price of goods and services.
 For most countries, it’s based on a basket of items that are assumed to represent the cost of living.
 Inflation increases the cost of goods and services but decreases the real value of cash savings.

-Source: Quilter Investors and Morningstar as at 30 June 2025.
-This information provided is for illustrative purposes only and doesn’t represent the past performance of any particular investment.
+Source: Quilter and Morningstar as at 31 December 2025.
+This information provided is for illustrative purposes only and does not represent the past performance of any particular investment.
+Based on an initial investment of £10,000.

 By spreading your money across different types of assets, it is possible to avoid exposing your investments to undue risk.